ernestohegi/scrobbler/README.md

-# Last.fm Scrobbler

-Scrobbler for YouTube Music.
+# Last.fm Scrobbler for YouTube Music

 Sends your YouTube Music listening history to Last.fm.